Building Codes and Roofs: Useful Guidelines

 Basics of “Roofing Codes”

-There isn’t actually any such thing as a “roofing code”.
-There are roofing sections of the building code.
+Generally, there isn’t actually any such thing as a separate “roofing code”.
+There are, however, quite a few roofing sections of the building code.

 Note: If you are trying to find sections of the code that cover specific roofing details, see our Roofing Guide to the International Building Code or our Roofing Guide to the International Residential Code.